-Finalists will pitch their ideas on Wednesday 7th of November 2018 to a judging panel with the winning team/s announced in early December 2018.
+Finalists will pitch their ideas on Wednesday 7th of November 2018 to a judging panel with the finalists notified in early December 2018.

 The teams will then have to create and finalise their solution through an incubation phase for release into the market by April 2019.
 The applicant/s who are selected through to incubation in the challenge will also have the opportunity to be endorsed by TfNSW.
 TfNSW endorses products that are of high quality, are innovative and solve customer problems.